Insurance Information & Frequently Asked Questions

 Q: What can I expect in my first appointment?

-Q: What is the different between and nutritionist and Registered Dietitian?
+Q: What is the difference between a nutritionist and a Registered Dietitian?

 A: Virtually anyone can call themselves a nutritionist.
 Nutritionists can be also labeled as health coaches, holistic nutritionists, nutrition therapy practitioners, personal trainers with “certifications” in nutrition, etc. may have little to no formal training in nutrition and their services are not eligible for insurance reimbursement anywhere in the US because they are not recognized as being nutrition experts.